A Hard Pass: The 7 Dangers of Buying a House with Mold

-Once the mold inspectors determine the state of your mold problem, you’ll need to remove it completely.
 If the mold infestation is fairly advanced, you may need some major structural work to eliminate the issue.
-For instance, it might require cutting into drywall or even complete demolition to some parts of the home.
+For instance, it might require cutting into drywall or even complete demolition of some parts of the home.
 Any infested carpeting, drywall, flooring, and other porous materials will need to be fully replaced, which can be quite expensive.

 Serious mold problems need to be treated using special mold-resistant solutions.
-This can be something like anti-fungal paint, as mentioned earlier.
-It may also involve using special seals and curing the trouble area.
-These solutions can get very expensive and rather inconvenient as it restricts you from using your house to its fullest capacity.
+This can be something as simple as anti-fungal paint, but it may also involve using special seals and chemical solutions.
+These treatments were rather inconvenient as they restricted you from using your house to its fullest capacity.

 6. Mold Can Destroy Your Property

-When mold grows on personal items, s it needs to be completely eradicated, so it doesn’t spread elsewhere.
+When mold grows on personal items like furniture or clothing, it needs to be completely eradicated, so it doesn’t spread.
 It’s virtually impossible to remove mold completely from personal items like fabric or paper, so you will likely need to throw it out, even if it holds sentimental value.

 Along with personal belongings, mold can damage large sections of a home, like built-in carpeting.
 You may even need to hire demolition services to remove mold from your home, and this could result in numerous home repairs.
-The process of rebuilding the structure of your home is very expensive, as well as time-consuming, and stressful.
+This also significantly lowers the value of your property unless it is remediated completely and renovated.

 The Difference Between Buyers That Conduct Mold Inspections – and Those That Don’t

 Before you buy any home, you should conduct a professional mold inspection – regardless of whether you see visible signs or not.
 This will let you know how much mold, if any, is in a home and whether it’s easily removable.
 You want to know if the house is worth the investment upfront.